alaomichael/music-booking-api/README.md

      ```bash
      npm start
      ```
    - The server will run on port 3000 (or the port specified in `.env`).
-In Codespaces, it will be accessible via a public URL (e.g., `https://stunning-space-disco-q9pqg5jr4pc97r-3000.app.github.dev`).
+In Render, it will be accessible via a public URL (e.g., `https://music-booking-api-qfhu.onrender.com`) and in Codespaces, it will be accessible via a public URL (e.g., `https://stunning-space-disco-q9pqg5jr4pc97r-3000.app.github.dev`).

 ## Endpoints